 Our Well Intervention segment has long-term charter agreements with Siem Offshore AS for the Siem Helix 1 and Siem Helix 2 vessels, whose terms expire in December 2030 and December 2031, respectively.
 Our Robotics segment has vessel charters for the Grand Canyon II, the Grand Canyon III, the Shelia Bordelon, the North Sea Enabler and the Glomar Wave.
 Our time charter agreement for the Grand Canyon II expires in December 2030.
-Our time charter agreement for the Grand Canyon III expires in May 2028.
-Our time charter agreement for the Shelia Bordelon in the Gulf of Mexico expires in June 2026.
+Our time charter agreement for the Grand Canyon II expires in December 2030.
+Our time charter agreement for the Grand Canyon II expires in December 2030.
+Our time charter agreement for the Grand Canyon II expires in December 2030.
+Untime charter agreement for the Grand Canyon II expires in December 2030.
+Our time charter agreement for the Grand Canyon II expires in December 2030.
+Untime charter agreement for the Grand Canyon II expires in December 2030.
+Untime charter agreement for the Grand Canyon II expires in December 2030.
+Untime charter agreement for the Grand Canyon II expires in December 2030.
+Untime charter agreement for the Grand Canyon II expires in December 2030.
+Untime charter agreement for the Shelia Bordelon in the Gulf of Mexico expires in June 2026.
 Our time charter agreement for the North Sea Enabler expires in December 2025.
 We have a three-year charter agreement for the Glomar Wave in the North Sea that expires in 2025.